greatexpectationslabs/ge_demo/slides/index.md

 - We're **Superconductive**, the company behind Great Expectations
 - Today's team:
-    - Sam Bail (@spbail): technical lead of the Partnerships team at Superconductive
+    - Sam Bail (@spbail): Technical Lead of the Partnerships team at Superconductive
-    - James Campbell (@jpcampbell42): CTO of Superconductive and key contributor to Great Expectations
-    - Kyle Eaton (@SuperCoKyle): UX, Growth, Marketing, DevRels, community manager...
+    - Eugene Mandel (@eugmandel): Head of Product at Superconductive

 ---